-#3: Being vague about your preferences and parenting methods
+1. Being vague about your preferences and parenting methods

-During the interviews is not the time to be shy about your preferences and protocol around the house.
-You’ll want to make sure your nanny understands your needs and preferences and that you feel comfortable she’ll do a good job in your absence.
+An interview is not the time to be shy about your preferences and protocol around the house.
+The nanny needs to understand your needs and preferences.
+You should feel comfortable she’ll do a good job in your absence.

 - Television and phone use: Can the nanny watch television and use the phone (whether hers or yours)?
 When?

-#4: Hiring inexperienced nannies
+2. Hiring inexperienced nannies

-#5: Ignoring red flags
+3. Ignoring red flags

-#6: Not calling their references
+4. Not calling a nanny’s references

 - “If you had another child, would you hire this nanny again?”